silvermine/videojs-airplay/README.md

   whether or not it should automatically add the AirPlay button to the Video.js player's control bar component.
 Defaults to `true`.

+* **`plugins.airPlay.autoPlayOnTargetChange`** - a `boolean` flag that tells the plugin whether or not it should automatically start playing after airplay target has changed.

 For example:

 ```js